thestennettreport/TheStennettReport.github.io/consequences/international/canada.md

 ### 9. KEY QUOTES

 * **"We will put America first."
 (Agenda 47)**  This quote reflects the project's nationalist focus and its potential to prioritize U.S. interests over those of its allies, including Canada.
-* **"We need to renegotiate NAFTA/USMCA to get a better deal for America."
-(Donald Trump)**  This quote suggests a willingness to use trade policy as a weapon and to extract concessions from Canada, potentially leading to trade disputes.
+* **"We need to renegotiate NAFTA/USMCA to get a better deal for America." <sup>(Donald Trump)</sup>**  This quote suggests a willingness to use trade policy as a weapon and to extract concessions from Canada, potentially leading to trade disputes.
-* **"Canada is taking advantage of us on trade."
-(Donald Trump)**  This quote reflects the project's tendency to view trade as a zero-sum game and to blame other countries for U.S. economic problems.
+* **"Canada is taking advantage of us on trade." <sup>(Donald Trump)</sup>**  This quote reflects the project's tendency to view trade as a zero-sum game and to blame other countries for U.S. economic problems.
 * **"We need to unleash American energy and become energy independent."
 (Project 2025, Chapter 12, p.
 384)**  This quote suggests a potential conflict with Canada's efforts to transition to a clean energy economy.

 ### 10. SUMMARY & SIGNIFICANCE